shakram02/ng2-dynamic-table/README.md

 <app-dynamic-table [properties]='["prop1","prop3"]'></app-dynamic-table>
 ```

-**Note that the argument is passed as a string array** Hopefully I'll find a better solution soon
+**Note that the argument "properties" is passed as a string array** Hopefully I'll find a better solution soon